World Fishing Tackle (WFT) Two Speed Spinning reel

 Now to the interesting part: How it works

 Removing the side cover, I expected to see complicated unique mechanisms unlike any other reel.
 But the reel's main body was a simple textbook generic reel with design and components found in 98% of spinning reels made today.
-The main gear is a crappy cast aluminium alloy, so is the oscillation gear and the traverse cam which is fixed to the shaft via a single screw that would easily become loose.
+The main gear is a basic cast zinc alloy, so is the oscillation gear and the traverse cam which is fixed to the shaft via a single screw that would easily become loose.

 The pinion is a light brass one with nothing special about it.
 The photo above shows the rotor's ball bearing (blue arrow), and they had the decency to put a synthetic washer on the fore part of the pinion (red arrow) instead of just letting it rub against the body's material inside the mid hub (red X) as found on many ultra cheapo reels.